SaifurRR/Advanced-Python3-Programming/README.md

 **travel destination:** Australia

 Pack your bags!
 You're traveling to Australia in the year 2037.
 The cost of this trip will be **$4000.00**.

+### 9. Scrabble

+In this project, we process some data from a group of friends playing scrabble.
+We use dictionaries to organize players, words, and points.

+**player to points:** {'player1': 29, 'wordNerd': 32, 'Lexi Con': 31, 'Prof Reader': 31}